ralorueda/FTSCS-2023/README.md

       such that X1:Real === X2:Real and X1:Real >= 0/1 and
       P1:Real >= 0/1 and P2:Real >= 0/1 and P3:Real >= 0/1 .
 ```

+## Meta-level executions
+This repository also contains the versions of the algorithms that return metalevel outputs.
+To run the example batteries, go to ```meta-narrowing/pta-coffee``` and run the files ```run-tests-pta-coffee.sh``` and ```run-tests-pta-vending-coffee.sh```.
+Note that within these files the maude executable path is specified, which must be changed according to the path where each user has saved it.